CoolyDucks/Penguin-Home/README.md

+# What That? ⛷️

+- This is a Set up tool for your work ✓
+- It a free tool for use, No problem's on The Script 📚

-# Penguin-Home
+# Why Penguin Home?

-Penguin Home is a Shell Script just a running him, make your home ready to "pictures" and "sound" and everything you need on Linux
+- be cause it free, your use, and work fast possible 🫠